OxWearables/Oxford_Wearables_Activity_Recognition/README.md

 If you're using VSCode, it has a nice extension for [remote development](https://code.visualstudio.com/docs/remote/ssh) as well as support for [Jupyter notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
 Check if your editor has these features.
 Otherwise, see the following instructions:

-1. In your remote machine, launch a Jupyter notebook with a specified port, e.g. 1234:
+1. In your **remote machine**, launch a Jupyter notebook with a specified port, e.g. 1234:
    ```bash
    jupyter-notebook --no-browser --port=1234
    ```